unboagable/garmin-analysis/README.md

 ### Configuration Parameters

+- `--filter-24h-coverage`: Enable 24-hour coverage filtering
 - `--max-gap`: Maximum allowed gap between consecutive samples (default: 2 minutes)
 - `--day-edge-tolerance`: Allowed tolerance at day start/end (default: 2 minutes)
-- `--filter-24h-coverage`: Enable 24-hour coverage filtering
+- `--coverage-allowance-minutes`: Total allowed missing minutes within a day (0–300, default: 0).
+This allowance applies to the sum of: (a) all internal gaps that exceed `--max-gap` and (b) late starts/early ends beyond `--day-edge-tolerance` at the day's edges.
+If the cumulative missing time is within the allowance, the day qualifies even if individual gaps exceed `--max-gap`.

 Dashboard-specific:
 - "Max gap (minutes)": Same as `--max-gap`, adjustable per-tab in the UI
+- "Coverage allowance (minutes)": Same as `--coverage-allowance-minutes`

 ### Data Quality Check